Information Regarding The GMAT

 You need to start preparing early and you need to practice as much as you can.
 Practice as many sample questions you can, to get a hold of the test format.
 Review your performances and recheck your weaknesses.
-You can download the free GMAT exam prep software from http://www.mba.com/the-gmat/download-free-test-preparation-software.aspx.
+You can download the free test prep software from http://www.mba.com/the-gmat/download-free-test-preparation-software.aspx.
 You can go through some relevant study pointers at http://www.mba.com/the-gmat/prepare-for-the-gmat/gmat-preparation-checklist.aspx.
-In addition, you can purchase the GMAT exam ‘retired’ questions for the paper-based exam at http://www.mba.com/store/product-info.aspx?sku=1103260x.
+In addition, you can purchase the ‘retired’ questions for the paper-based exam at http://www.mba.com/store/product-info.aspx?sku=1103260x.
 Finally, you can buy GMAT Write, where an online widget trains you for the analytical assessment.

 How do you get your scores in GMAT?

-The GMAT exam generates four types of scores, namely, verbal, quantitative, total (verbal and quantitative) and analytical writing assessment score.
-These scores appear in the GMAT score reports.
+The overall exam generates four types of scores, namely, verbal, quantitative, total (verbal and quantitative) and analytical writing assessment score.
+These scores appear in the score reports.
 You can select five B-schools where you can send your score.
 How the schools use your score for an admission is described in http://www.mba.com/the-gmat/gmat-scores-and-score-reports/how-schools-use-your-scores.aspx.
 If you wish to cancel your score, then click http://www.mba.com/the-gmat/gmat-scores-and-score-reports/canceling-your-scores.aspx for details.